iankiema/iankiema/README.md

 <h1 align="center">Hi! 👋, I'm Ian Kiema </h1>
 <h3 align="center">A Passionate Full-Stack Developer 🚀 | Problem Solver 💡 | Code Enthusiast 💻</h3>

-<p>I am proficient in JavaScript, I specialize in building dynamic and responsive web applications.
-With expertise in both front-end technologies like HTML, CSS, and React, as well as back-end technologies such as Node.js and Express, I create seamless user experiences and robust server-side functionalities.</p>
+<p>  A Full Stack Developer on the brink of completing a transformative coding journey.
+Armed with expertise in HTML, CSS, JavaScript (with React on the frontend) and Ruby on Rails (for backend magic), I specialize in crafting seamless, end-to-end web applications.
+Proficient in Git, GitHub, and testing tools like RSpec and Jest, I'm passionate about solving complex problems and optimizing user experiences.
+Eager to connect with tech enthusiasts, mentors, and collaborators, I'm ready for the next exciting chapter in my coding adventure.
+Let's create remarkable solutions together! 🚀</p>

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=iankiema&label=Profile%20views&color=0e75b6&style=flat" alt="iankiema" /> </p>